holepunchto/pear-docs/cli.md

 ## `pear seed <channel|key> [dir]`

-Seeds a Pear project from local machine or reseeds it by fetching it first from remote peers.
+Seeds a Pear project from local machine or reseeds it by fetching it first from remote P2P data-structures.

 In the context of Pear, seeding is the act of distributing the project data within the Pear network.